Introduction to Prototyping

 Probably you already got one.
 So what's the next step?

-Now that you have some basic concepts of iOS programming and Interface Builder, should you just open Xcode and start coding your app?
+Now that you have some basic concepts of iOS programming and SwiftUI, should you just open Xcode and start coding your app?

 As I always said, coding is just a part of the app development process.
 Before you begin to code your app, you will have to go through other preparation stages.
 This is not a book about software engineering.
 I am not going to discuss every stage of the software development lifecycle.
 Instead, I want to focus on prototyping, which is an integral part of the mobile development process.